- Willgodt Odhner was a Swedish engineer and inventor born in 1845.

 Willgodt Odhner was a Swedish inventor and engineer.
 He invented a mechanical calculator and founded a factory in St. Petersburg in 1880.
 By the 1940s, his invention- the Odhner Arithmometer, was a top-rated portable mechanical calculator worldwide.
 His invention was a massive success, and the production of the calculator went on until 1970.

-In the end of 1876 Odhner tried to convince his boss—Ludvig Nobel, to start the production of the calculator.
+At the end of 1876, Odhner tried to convince his boss—Ludvig Nobel, to start the production of the calculator.
 Nobel made a deal with Odhner for producing 14 calculating machines.
 The capacity of these was 10 instead of 9 of the ”first” model.
 Nobel has given Willgott the use of a small portion of the factory to work with his machine and the production began at the beginning of 1877.
-Nobel and Willgodt have made an agreement that Nobel shall carry all costs to see the business started and until then he is paying Willgodt a salary on the condition that when the business has started they shall share for better or worse and take one-half of the profits each.
-These first Odhner’s factory-made calculators finished at the later half of 1877 (see the drawing below), and total 14 machines were built.
-Later on, however, Nobel lost his interest and production was ceased.
+Nobel and Willgodt have made an agreement that Nobel shall carry all costs to see the business started and until then he is paying Willgodt a salary on the condition that when the business has started they shall share for better or worse and take one-half of the profits.
+These first Odhner’s factory-made calculators finished in the latter half of 1877 (see the drawing below), and a total of 14 machines were built.
+Later on, however, Nobel lost his interest, and production ceased.

 At the beginning of 1878, Odhner left one of his calculators to be refereed by the Imperial Russian Technical Society.
 He might have hoped to receive a state prize like the earlier Russian (in fact Polish Jews, but then part of Poland belonged to the Russian empire) calculator inventors Slonimski and Staffel had got.